-Our operating results are likely to fluctuate from quarter to quarter, which could adversely affect the trading price of our ordinary shares.
+Our operating results are likely to fluctuate from quarter to quarter, and our financial results in any one quarter should not be relied upon as indicative of future performance.

 Our results of operations, including our revenue, cost of revenue, gross margin, operating expenses, cash flow and deferred revenue, have fluctuated from quarter-to-quarter in the past and may continue to vary significantly in the future so that period-to-period comparisons of our results of operations may not be meaningful.
 Accordingly, our financial results in any one quarter should not be relied upon as indicative of future performance.
 Our quarterly financial results may fluctuate as a result of a variety of factors, many of which are outside of our control, may be difficult to predict, and may or may not fully reflect the underlying performance of our business.
 Factors that may cause fluctuations in our quarterly financial results include: